If you will be graduating this semester, here are some things you probably need to do:

 At the beginning of the semester:

 - See your academic advisor for any paperwork you need to complete for your college, for the Graduate School, or to participate in the graduation ceremony.
 Make sure you are meeting all the requirements for your degree and will really be ready to graduate at the end of the semester.

 - If you would like to remain in the United States for one extra year to work, see an advisor in ISSS to apply for work permission.
 J-1 students can do Academic Training.
 F-1 students can do Optional Practical Training.
 OPT applications can take around 4 months to be processed, so apply at the beginning of the semester if you want to begin work at the end of the semester.

 - If you are interested in working in the United States after graduating, start visiting Career Services.
 They have information about how to find jobs, and can guide you in finding companies that hire international students in the United States or abroad.

 - If you plan to leave the United States after graduating, make flight arrangements for your return home.
-Be sure to book the flight before the end of your 30 or 60 days grave period.
+Be sure to book the flight before the end of your 30 or 60 days grace period.

 - If you will stay in the United States because you plan to transfer or begin study at a different school, talk to an advisor in ISSS for information about your immigration status.

 Two to three months before leaving the United States or graduating and moving:

 - Start packing non-essential items, such as summer or winter clothing, decorative items, etc.

 - If family or friends will be visiting you for the graduation ceremony, begin work on finding places for them to stay (hotels can fill quickly).
 If your friends or relatives will need tourist visas to enter the United States, remind them to work on applying for the visas at the U.S. embassy or consulate closest to them.

 One month before leaving the United States or graduating and moving: